-If a patient has an active infection or if they have a medical condition that prevents them from undergoing anesthesia, then a doctor will typically not recommend surgery.
-If there’s soft tissue located over the fracture, then doctors may not want to compromise the quality of that tissue during surgery.
+If a patient has an active infection or if they have a medical condition that prevents them from undergoing anesthesia, then typically surgery is not recommend.
+If there’s soft tissue located over the fracture, then Dr. Allegra may not want to compromise the quality of that tissue during surgery.
 Casts, splints, and rods are all options for those who are unable to undergo surgery.
-In the most severe fractures, amputation may be the only way to safely treat the fracture.

-Allegra Orthopedics is dedicated to finding the least intrusive treatment option by exploring all of the possible outcomes before choosing the right one.
+Dr Marshall P Allegra, – Allegra Orthopedics, Hazlet NJ, is dedicated to finding the least intrusive treatment option by exploring all of the possible outcomes before choosing the right one.
 You can trust us to use our experience to your advantage if you’re in need of fracture care.